jrisi256/scripts/python/setup_python.md

 sudo apt install libffi-dev libgdbm-dev libsqlite3-dev libssl-dev zlib1g-dev
 ```

 Second download and unpack the source tarball.
 All Python releases can be found [here](https://www.python.org/ftp/python/) and [here](https://www.python.org/downloads/).
+For demonstration purposes, we will be installing Python 3.7.1, but these steps apply regardless of the Python version.

 ```bash
 export VERSION=3.7.1 PYTHON_MAJOR=3